xuankimtran/docs-1/pages/katalon-studio/docs/aws-device-farm-integration.md

     KATALON_EXECUTE_ARGS=-retry=0 -testSuitePath="Test Suites/Regression Tests" -executionProfile=default -browserType=Remote -reportFolder=$DEVICEFARM_LOG_DIR -apiKey=xxxxxxxx
     ```

-4. To build the **aws-device-farm-integration**, at the folder **aws-device-farm-integration**, typing the below command in terminal:
+4. To build the **aws-device-farm-integration**, at the folder **aws-device-farm-integration**, typing the below command in the terminal:

     `mvn clean package -DskipTests=true`

-    When the build runs successfully, in the `target` folder, you will see a zip name `zip-with-dependencies.zip`.
+    When the build runs successfully, in the `target` folder, you will see a .zip file named `zip-with-dependencies.zip`.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/aws-device-farm-integration/2-build-project-with-maven.png" alt="build project with maven" width=40%>

-## Configure test project on AWS Device Farm
+## Configure a test project on AWS Device Farm

-After you already prepare your Katalon Project, log in to AWS Console and go to **Device Farm > Mobile Device: Projects** to create new project.
+After preparing your Katalon Project, log in to the AWS Console and go to **Device Farm > Mobile Device: Projects** to create a new project.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/aws-device-farm-integration/3-create-test-project.png" alt="create test project" width=70%>

 Input your **Project Name**, then hit **Create**.

-In this section, we will guide you through 4 steps to configure your Katalon test project on AWS Device Farm.
+This section guides you through 4 steps to configure your Katalon test project on AWS Device Farm.

 1. **Choose application**

-    To choose application, toggle between **Mobile App** and **Web App**.
+    Choose between **Mobile App** and **Web App** with the toggle button.

     * For mobile app testing, select **Mobile App**.
-Upload your tested application, which is an **.apk** file for an Android application or an **.ipa** file for an iOS application.
+Upload your application under test, which is an **.apk** file for an Android application or an **.ipa** file for an iOS application.
 Wait for the file to upload, then click **Next**.

         <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/aws-device-farm-integration/3-upload-mobile-app.png" alt="upload mobile app" width=70%>